Spectral estimation for spatial point processes and random fields: Additional simulation models and results

+Though not a realistic process, this shifted example is still important as these simple cases are helpful for developing intuition about the cross-spectral density function and related quantities.
+In particular, the two processes in question have perfect coherence, but with some fixed phase.
+In the time series case, taking a process and its deterministic shift, we also have perfect coherence and some phase determined by the shift.
+As in the time series case, such examples allow us to build intuition about phase in terms of spatial shifts.

-In this example, we generate a Poisson process with intensity $\lambda=0.001$, and then make a second by shifting the first by $(10.5,15)$ (as in Example~\ref{example:multipp}), again performing 1000 replications.
-The average vs true log marginal spectra, coherence and group delay are shown in Figure~\ref{fig:sim:shift}.
-We see that as in the theory, the estimate obtains a constant coherence with a group delay which is linear, though it is plotted modulus $2\pi$ on the interval $(-\pi,\pi]$.
+Consider a Poisson process with intensity $\lambda=0.001$, and then make a second by shifting the first by $(10.5,15)$, again performing 1000 replications.
+The average vs true log marginal spectra, coherence and phase are shown in Fig.~\ref{fig:sim:shift}.
+We see that as in the theory, the estimate obtains a constant coherence with a phase which is linear, though it is plotted modulus $2\pi$ on the interval $(-\pi,\pi]$.